cancel icon

 When to see a doctor

 A qualified GP or clinician can examine you, understand your symptoms in context, and determine whether disc degeneration is truly the main pain source.
 They can also rule out other conditions and discuss appropriate management options.
-At Saba Health Clinic, we assess the full clinical picture rather than relying on scans alone, because disc changes are so common that imaging findings often do not match what is causing your pain.

 Treatment options